fscorrupt/Toolbox/MECM/CIs/PendingReboot/README.md

-# Check and Remidiate Machines that havea pending reboot.
+# Check and Remidiate Machines that have a pending reboot.

 ## Exported Configuration Item + Scripts Used in that CI.